nxrighthere/NanoSockets/README.md

 `UDP.Receive(Socket socket, ref Address address, byte[] buffer, int bufferLength)` receives a message and obtains the address of a sender.
 The address parameter can be set to `IntPtr.Zero` to skip the address obtainment.
 A pointer `IntPtr` to a native buffer can be used instead of a reference to a byte array.
 Returns the total number of bytes received.
 Otherwise, it will return < 0 if an error occurred.

+`UDP.GetAddress(Socket socket, ref Address address)` gets an address from a bound or connected socket.
+This call is especially useful to determine the local association that has been assigned by the operating system.

 `UDP.IsEqual(ref Address left, ref Address right)` compares two addresses for equality.
 Returns status with a result.

 `UDP.SetIP(ref Address address, string ip)` sets an IP address.
 A pointer `IntPtr` can be used instead of the immutable string.
 Returns status with a result.